agb32/cosmadoc/docs/source/azimuth/index.md

 If you want to have more details about Kubernetes cluster, a Kubernetes configuration file, usually called `kubeconfig` should be download to your local machine.
 To be able to use this cluster `kubectl` installed on your local machine.
 Optional but also recommended: `k9s`

-You could check if all installation is good so far by:
+You can check if all installation is good so far by:

 ```bash
 kubectl version --client